Our Lady of Lourdes Catholic Primary School

 Our outdoor spaces are fully accessible.

 After school extracurricular activities are accessible to all children who attend Our Lady of Lourdes.
 We ensure that all equipment used in school is accessible to pupils of all needs.
+Our accessibility plan is updated annually and is available on teh website.

 How will we support your child when they are changing class or moving to another school?